The ARVA Neo+ was released in 09/2018 and discontinued in 09/2020.

 Somewhat unusually, you can't insert the transceiver all the way into its harness when the transceiver is turned off (a slot in the plastic holster requires that the on/off switch is in the "On" position, see photo).
 That might be a good safety feature (i.e., you probably shouldn't be wearing the transceiver when it is turned off), but it makes the already large transceiver protrude from its holster.

 When worn with its harness, the Neo+ is approximately 25% heavier than other popular beacons (e.g., BCA Tracker3, Mammut Barryvox, and Pieps Sport).
 Even more noticeable than its weight, the Neo+ is approximately 45% larger than the Tracker3, 35% larger than the Barryvox, and 15% larger than the Pieps Sport.
 Considering that we spend significantly more time wearing avalanche transceivers than we do handling them, I personally find the Neo+ uncomfortably large and bulky.

-Updates: The ARVA Neo+ supports software updates.
+Updates: The ARVA Neo+ can updated by the manufacture.
 Read the details here.